Brookline Flower Bed Maintenance Services

 Brookline Conservation Commission Guidelines for Flower Bed Maintenance Near Protected Areas

-Gardeners working near Brookline’s wetlands or conservation lands must comply with the Wetlands Protection Act and local bylaws, which require permits for work within 10-25 feet of protected areas.
-Activities may be seasonally restricted, especially during wildlife breeding (April-Aug).
-Protect existing tree root systems by avoiding cultivation within the drip line, as 80% of roots are in the top 12 inches of soil.
-Prioritize native and pollinator-friendly plants such as New England aster, black-eyed Susan, bee balm, and milkweed, and delay perennial cutbacks until spring to support overwintering insects.
-Use 2-4 inches of organic mulch to control runoff and erosion, and install temporary barriers like silt fencing on slopes.
-Coordinate with the Conservation Commission for all projects near natural resources.
-Brookline Conservation Commission
+Gardeners working near wetlands or conservation land in Brookline must comply with the Wetlands Protection Act, which requires permits (NOI or RDA) for work within 10-25 feet of wetlands or streams, with seasonal restrictions during wildlife breeding (April-Aug).
+Protecting tree root systems is essential—avoid cultivation within the drip line, as 80% of roots are in the top 12 inches.
+Use organic, low-impact practices and coordinate with adjacent natural areas.
+Select native, pollinator-friendly plants such as New England aster, black-eyed Susan, bee balm, coneflower, Joe-Pye weed, and native milkweeds.
+Delay perennial cutbacks until spring to protect overwintering insects and align with municipal pollinator initiatives.
+Control runoff and erosion with 2-4 inches of organic mulch, silt fencing on slopes, and edge restraints to prevent mulch migration.
+Coordinate with MS4 stormwater programs for compliance.

 333 Washington Street, Brookline, MA 02445